235u/proposals/GamePriceComparison/README.md

 Something like highlighting the cheapest price for a specific title?
 Something to be expressend in concrete numbers and/or graphically using charts?

-Note that prices have different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright).
+Note that prices are given in different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright).

+Also note that initial prices (being the final prices on launch, sometimes, considering early access prices etc.) try to match locally specific price ranges (psychological barriers), pretty-printed as 1199.00 or 29.99, e.g., being broken by conversion (and discounts in whole numbers as well).

-Also note that "cheap" does not necessarily mean "good", "bad", or "high price-performance ratio", being a vague, subjective characteristic.
+This may sound trivial, but "cheap" does not necessarily mean "good", "bad", or "high price-performance ratio", being a vague, subjective characteristic.

 > Some basic filters should be added also.